hasselhuff/OverTheWire/Bandit/Bandit12/README.md

 ```bash
 mkdir /tmp/2021test
 ```
-2. Since `data.txt` is an ouytput of a hexdump we need to convert the hexdump back into a file:
+2. Since `data.txt` is an output of a hexdump we need to convert the hexdump back into a file:
 ```bash
 cat data.txt | xxd -r > /tmp/2021test/test
 ```